 Fig. 1 Our developed robot

 3. Specification of the LRS

-LRS is a noncontact laser measurement system; our LRS is made by HOKUYO AUTOMATIC CO., Ltd.,.
-The maximum detection distance of this LRS is 4m.
-Moreover, the horizontal plane space is scanned by 270° at intervals of about 0.36° ($360^{\circ}/1024$) to detect both the distance and the direction of the target body.
-This LRS requires a time of only 100 msec for a single scan.
-Therefore, a reduction in the distance acquisition time was enabled by using LRS to gain details about the target object recognized with the monocular camera.
+LRS is a noncontact laser measurement system; our LRS is made by Hokuyo Automatic CO., Ltd. The maximum detection distance of this LRS is 4m.
+The horizontal plane space is scanned over a 270° angle at intervals of about 0.36° (360°/1024) to detect both the distance and the direction of the target body.
+This LRS requires a time of only 100 msec for a single scan, and thus a very short distance acquisition time is needed to gain details about the target object recognized with the monocular camera.
 Fig. 2 shows the externals of the LRS.

 Fig. 2 Scanning laser range sensor

 4. Autonomous driving system

-4.1 Outline of the system
+4.1 System outline

-We developed an autonomous driving system for robots that can move with image information captured by monocular CCD camera.
+We developed an autonomous driving system for robots that can move in response to image information captured by a monocular CCD camera.
 It has two subsystems: a route searching system, which decides the course of the robot, and a course correction system, which traces a safe course during the actual run.

 4.2 Method for autonomous driving

 In this section, we explain the method for autonomous driving.
-The flow for the autonomous driving is shown in Fig. 3.
+The flow chart for performing autonomous driving is shown in Fig. 3.

-Fig. 3 Autonomous driving system flow
+Fig. 3 Autonomous driving system flow chart

 I. Route searching system

 In this system, the robot searches for routes based on a limited space map.
 This map includes information such as the start position of the robot, the goal, walls, and danger zones.
 When there is a wall and an obstacle on the course to a goal, the robot travels along the middle point between them.
 The robot always takes the shortest route and removes other routes.
-The system is shown in Figs. 4 and 5.
+Fig. 4 shows two routes that were removed because there are objects in the robot's way, and Fig. 5 shows two routes that are correct because they lead the robot around the objects.

 II.
-Course correction system

-Using this system the robot corrects its path by measuring and equalizing the distance on the right and left to prevent it from crashing into a wall.

-(i) The data are stored in a database.

-The data are the pattern of the slope of the line on the image, and they are made and stored in database.
-The data are calculated from the width of the course and the CCD camera angle.
+Course correction system Using this system the robot corrects its path by measuring and equalizing the distance on the right and left to prevent it from crashing into a wall. (i) Data storage The data consist of the pattern of the slopes of the line on the image, and once calculated, the data are stored in a database.
+The data are calculated based on the width of the course and the CCD camera angle.
 The width of the course, direction of the robot, slope of the line and the distance from the center of the course are stored in the database. (ii) Image processing The robot acquires the image, and it is processed by edge-based binarization and noise removal.
 After that, straight lines are extracted, and the image is processed by the Hough transform into straight lines.
-This process is shown in Fig. 6. (iii) Correcting self-position The robot estimates its position and direction and corrects the latter by a straight line matched with the data from the database.
+This process is shown in Fig. 6. (iii) Self-position correction The robot estimates its position and direction and corrects the latter by a straight line matched with the data